 Now, if you’re going to be the main content creator, choose something you’re interested in.
 Many affiliate sites die due to a lack of consistency.
 So at the very least, if you’re passionate about a topic, you’ll find it much easier to press on when the going gets tough.
 You’ll need to have a new post at least every 2 days.
 If you’re not passionate about the topics, it is very hard to post consistently.

 If you’re outsourcing the content, then it’s better to work with seasoned experts in the niche.
 Experts can help you create high-quality, trustworthy work, which can lead to more traffic, engaged visitors, and more affiliate sales.

-Step #2: Find affiliate programs to join
+Step #2: Find an Affiliate Program to Join

 I always look at 3 things when choosing an affiliate product.